 Bradrick H. (author) from Texas on September 22, 2013:

 @Mel Carriere, Yes it definitely is fun to go back sometimes.
 Thank you very much for viewing and commenting!

-Mel Carriere from San Diego California on September 21, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on September 21, 2013:

 It's fun to take a trip down memory lane to when my children were small and still innocent.